 The MDMA program developed a small team of psychedelic researchers.
 They had worked for years despite criticism, funding difficulties, and disapproval.
-Encouraging results show that this approach might have a significant benefit and higher compliance over currently available treatments.
+Phase 2 and Phase 3 data suggest this approach may offer higher response rates and better patient compliance than standard PTSD treatments, though FDA approval was not granted in 2024.

 What is MDMA?

-MDMA is a synthetic stimulant and psychedelic.
-This psychoactive substance is often known as ecstasy.
-Ecstasy and clinical MDMA are not the same things.
-In a randomized clinical trial empathogen, also known as 3,4-methylenedioxymethamphetamine, is used.
+MDMA is a synthetic entactogen (empathy-inducing substance), also known as 3,4-methylenedioxymethamphetamine.
+It is not a classic psychedelic, though it is sometimes grouped with psychedelics in a broader sense.
+This psychoactive substance is often known as ecstasy in recreational settings, but ecstasy and clinical MDMA are not the same thing.
 Pharmaceutical standards are followed in the production of MDMA for clinical use.

 MDMA elevates serum oxytocin resulting in positive emotional cues.
-It affects a person's spatial and perceptional distortions and increases the satisfaction of sensory experiences.
+It affects a person’s spatial and perceptional distortions and increases the satisfaction of sensory experiences.
 MDMA enhances emotional empathy and self-awareness.
 The drug experience is pleasurable and lucid.
-As a result, it is one of the most abused drugs and has a very high potential for psychological addiction.
+While MDMA does carry a risk of misuse, clinical research has not found it to have the high addiction potential associated with substances like opioids or stimulants.
+The risk of psychological dependence exists but is considered moderate.

 What is MDMA-assisted psychotherapy?